microsoft/Orb/README.md

 Since Orb allows multiple tabs, you can open up saved snippets and run them in parallel.
 Since the script result is a web page, you can Ctrl + F to search through the output.

+You can also use PowerShell scripts to define your Object Hierarchy if you don't have an ADX cluster.

 ![](gifs/PowerShellSupport.gif)
 ## Terminal Integration
 In addition to PowerShell Markdown support, you can open a fully functional PowerShell terminal in Orb.